 Travel by Interests

 Travel based on your interests is an easy way to plan a vacation—perhaps you like adventure travel or cycling and bike tours.
-Being inspired to plan a trip around your passions can help you prioritize your experience versus the cost.
+Planing a vacation according to your passions is helpful for prioritizing your travel experience versus the cost of the vacation.

 When I worked in finance, I noticed a lot of my colleagues made excuses about why they couldn’t travel.
 I’ve found that booking travel based on your personal interests can help you stay motivated to follow through actually taking the trip.
 For example, I love watching and playing sports, so I often use that as a reason to travel to various countries.